Celia Gaynor: Fort Lauderdale United

 On May 20, 2024, Fort Lauderdale United FC of the USL Super League signed Gaynor to her first professional contract ahead of the league's inaugural season.
 She started in Fort Lauderdale's first-ever match, a 1–1 draw with Spokane Zephyr FC.
 As the season progressed, Gaynor cultivated a strong center-back pairing with Laveni Vaka and was later named to the USL Super League Team of the Month for October after playing every minute of the month.

+UNAM

+On February 1, 2026, Gaynor was announced to have signed a contract with Mexican club Pumas UNAM.
+She made her Liga MX Femenil debut later that day, coming on as a second-half substitute in a 5–1 defeat to Club América.
+On 18 March 2026, Gaynor received her first-ever career red card, getting sent off in the 90th minute of a loss to Tijuana after committing a second bookable offence.
+Gaynor went on to make 5 appearances for UNAM before leaving the club at the end of the season.

 Personal life

 She is the sister of Chicago Stars FC defender Justina Gaynor.
 The siblings played together for one season at Butler University and two at Michigan State.